-Charlotte Cosgrove MFA, University of Pennsylvania; BA, Pennsylvania State University of Pennsylvania.
+Charlotte Cosgrove joined the Glassell faculty in 1967, teaching studio and art history courses.
+She completed a bachelor of applied art degree at Pennsylvania State University and an MFA in painting from the University of Pennsylvania.
 Solo exhibitions include A Transitory Realm (2009) at the Art Museum of Southeast Texas in Beaumont and House of Shadows (2007) at the Ellen Noël Art Museum in Odessa, Texas.
 Cosgrove's work was part of Double Take (2001-02), a group exhibition that she organized and curated, which originated at the Art League of Houston and traveled around the state.
-Cosgrove's work has been included in numerous exhibitions throughout Texas and is in the permanent collection of the Museum of Fine Arts, Houston: the Art Museum of Southeast Texas; and private collections, Cosgrove also taught at the High School for the Performing and Visual Arts, and cofounded a professional photography business in Houston. ccosgrove@mfah.org
+Cosgrove's work has been included in numerous exhibitions throughout Texas and is in the permanent collection of the Museum of Fine Arts, Houston: the Art Museum of Southeast Texas; and private collections.
+Cosprove also taught at the High School for the Performing and Visual Arts, and cofounded a professional photography business in Houston. ccosgrove@mfah.org